 Jersey Shore holds a Baby-Friendly® Hospital designation!

 Baby-Friendly USA, Inc. is the U.S. authority for the implementation of the Baby-Friendly Hospital Initiative (BFHI), a global program sponsored by the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF).
 The initiative encourages and recognizes hospitals that offer an optimal level of care for breastfeeding mothers and their babies.
 Based on the Ten Steps to Successful Breastfeeding, this award recognizes facilities that offer breastfeeding mothers the information, confidence, and skills needed to successfully initiate and continue breastfeeding their babies.
-Jersey Shore is one of only 149 hospitals in the United States and four in New Jersey to achieve this designation.
+Jersey Shore University Medical Center was the 3rd hospital in New Jersey to receive the designation.

 The Baby-Friendly Hospital Initiative fosters a culture of support for breastfeeding mothers in hospitals, as breastfeeding has proven short term and long term benefits for both mother and baby.
 The Centers for Disease Control (CDC) has documented the many benefits of breastfeeding, including a lowered risk of ear and respiratory infections, atopic dermatitis, type 2 diabetes, SIDS (sudden infant death syndrome), and a reduction in childhood obesity.
 Additionally, by protecting against these and other illnesses, medical costs are lowered, as babies who are fed formula tend to require more doctor visits, hospitalizations, and prescriptions.
 Breastfeeding also benefits the mother, and provides increased protection against ovarian and breast cancers.
 A recent Yale University study showed that women who breastfed for two years or longer reduced their risk of breast cancer by 50%.